Martyna-krawczyk/jokes-app/README.md

 JokesApp

-A web database app in ASP.NET Core created by following FreeCodeCamp.org tutorial
+A web database app in ASP.NET Core created by following FreeCodeCamp.org [tutorial here](https://www.youtube.com/watch?v=BfEjDD8mWYg&list=PLk8C7XSZm0pV0hf9ORcBSsjix14eeDIVw&index=3).

 This tutorial will show you how to :
 - Use the MVC (Model View Controller) design pattern.